 \section{Discussion}

-Our paper demonstrates how to perform a principled, yet practical comparison of two fuzzers to determine whether (1) using one is better than using the other, or (2) using both together is better than using each in isolation (\Cref{fig:wayne}).
+Our paper demonstrates how to perform a principled, yet practical comparison of two fuzzers to determine whether (1) using one is better than using the other or (2) using both combined is better than using each in isolation (\Cref{fig:wayne}).
 Furthermore, we can measure the improvement in a fuzzer compared to an older version without biasing the results on previously discovered faults.
-Additionally, as our approach can account for sanitizers and other strong oracles, we enable a more principled comparison of oracles.
-In summary, with this paper we hope to encourage fuzzing researchers to develop better fuzzers without being unduly influenced by benchmarks.
+Additionally, our approach can account for sanitizers and other strong oracles, enabling a more principled comparison of oracles.
+In summary, with this paper, we hope to encourage fuzzing researchers to develop better fuzzers without being unduly influenced by benchmarks.

-\Mua is the gold measure of test suite effectiveness in software testing, and comes with solid theory and empirical support.
-The only restriction in using it for fuzzing so far has been the computational cost associated.
+\Mua is the gold standard of measuring test suite effectiveness in software testing and comes with solid theory and empirical support.
+The only restriction in using it for fuzzing so far has been the computational cost associated with it.
 We have taken the first step in solving this issue, making \mua practical for fuzzing.
 As proof that our approach indeed works in the real world, we have compared four popular fuzzers on seven programs provided by the OSS-Fuzz benchmark, the results of which we now present.

 Our experiments largely confirm the fuzzer ranking established in previous literature~\cite{hazimeh2020magma,metzman2021fuzzbench,zhang2022fixreverter}. \aflpp leads the board, clearly outperforming \afl and \libfuzzer (\honggfuzz was not part of the evaluation in~\cite{zhang2022fixreverter}).
 Furthermore, our evaluation shows again that the fuzzers are very similar and either \aflpp or \honggfuzz represent a solid choice.
-As expected, the fuzzers in our evaluation have very limited targeted bug finding capability, since there is nearly no improvement in the second phase.
+As expected, the fuzzers in our evaluation have very limited targeted bug finding capabilities, since there is nearly no improvement in the second phase.
 The re-evaluation with \ac{asan} demonstrates the importance of improved oracles, as the number of killed mutants increases.
-It also shows that our approach is indeed capable of evaluating the complete toolchain.
+It also shows that our approach is indeed capable of evaluating the complete tool chain.